 Many of the sites I came across either failed to cite their sources or provided links to outdated evidence and I found myself feeling less and less certain that I could trust the resources I found.

 All that is why I created Ecofeminist Mama – it’s the blog I needed to help me in my journey to motherhood and I figured I can’t be the only one.
 I really hope you find this blog useful and easy to navigate.

-If you’re new to the site and wondering where to start, here are some highlights from each of my three blog categories (pregnancy, birth and baby-raising) to help push you down the rabbit hole:
+If you’re new to the site and wondering where to start, below are some highlights from each of my four blog categories (pregnancy, birth, baby-raising and mothering) to help push you down the rabbit hole…